-Come join the Disneyland Christmas 2017 celebration.
-The holidays are upon us once again which means this is absolutely the most beautiful time of year to visit the Disneyland Resort.
+Come join the Disneyland Christmas celebration.
+The holidays at Disneyland are almost upon us once again which means this is absolutely the most beautiful time of year to visit the Disneyland Resort.

-Watch to Our Disneyland Christmas Guide:
+Watch Our Disneyland Christmas Guide:

 Watch our full Disneyland Christmas video guide below.
 You will love some of the helpful hints and tactics!